 Despite Opel Sale, Cadillac and Chevy Staying Put in Europe

-This week’s sale of the Opel and Vauxhall brands to PSA Group may have some thinking that General Motors has completely given up its operations in Europe.
+Last month’s sale of the Opel and Vauxhall brands to PSA Group may have some thinking that General Motors has completely given up its operations in Europe.
 Not so!
 GM CEO Mary Barra says that the automaker will remain a presence on the continent as a niche brand, continuing to sell its Chevrolet Camaro and Corvette performance vehicles as well as Cadillac luxury autos.

 “That is the plan at this time, to continue with those models and brands in Europe,” Barra said during a Monday morning conference call.
 “We continue to grow the Cadillac brand.
 We’ll continue to do that in a very disciplined fashion.”